shrikantbishoye/reactapp/README.md

 # reactapp
-# This is my first react app
+# This is Basic React App.
+Generally this is showing add and remove items.